maximevaillancourt/maximevaillancourt.github.io/_posts/2020-05-20-setting-up-your-own-digital-garden-with-jekyll.md

 image: https://user-images.githubusercontent.com/8457808/82400515-7d026d80-9a25-11ea-83f1-3b9cb8347e07.png
 ---

+**Eager to try the demo of the template?** 👉 [digital-garden-jekyll-template.netlify.app](https://digital-garden-jekyll-template.netlify.app)

 Digital gardens and public note-taking spaces are [all the rage these days](https://twitter.com/ness_labs/status/1262778800649187330), as they're a great way to foster an environment where ideas mesh together and others can take inspiration from.
 You can set up a digital garden of your own in a few minutes, and have your own personal corner of the Internet where you'll seed and grow ideas.

 If you're familiar with Markdown and/or HTML, you'll be right at home, as that's how your notes will be formatted.